-Our program is not just a way to fulfill the requirements of being called as a member of the Bar, but an opportunity for you to become a member of a growing and motivated team of legal professionals.
-If you are excited about the opportunities and experiences associated with practicing in a corporate minded, mid-sized law firm, then Evans Philp is the place for you.
+Our program is not just a way to fulfill the requirements of being called as a member of the Bar, but an opportunity for you to become a member of a growing and motivated team of professionals.
+If you are excited about the opportunities and experiences associated with practicing in a litigation-focused, mid-sized firm, then Evans Philp is the place for you.

-The firm practices exclusively in the area of insurance law, acting on behalf of insurance companies only.
-As one of our two articling students, you will obtain exposure to all aspects of insurance law, under the supervision of your Principal.
+Evans, Philp is a litigation boutique.
+The firm acts on behalf of insurance companies and their insured clients, only.
+The practice often involves torts, civil procedure, administrative law, contracts, and statutory interpretation.
+We represent our clients in both the court and tribunal settings.
+As one of our articling students, you will obtain exposure to all aspects of insurance law, under the supervision of your Principal and the Student Committee.

 Here is a sample list of the tasks and opportunities we’ve provided to students in the last three years:

 · Legal research and the preparation of legal memoranda

 · Drafting legal opinion letters, pleadings, motions, advocacy briefs, and a number of other documents for review and approval by other members of the firm

 · Attend and argue at contested interlocutory motions